USA-RedDragon/rtz-server/README.md

 - Not paid, only self-hosting costs
 - Same frontend/PWA you're used to (Connect's frontend is open-source, thanks Comma!)
 - Doesn't store emails
-- Optional high availability (HA) setup with Redis
+- Optional high availability (HA) setup with NATS

 ## Emulated Services